svenhb/GRBL-Plotter/README.md

 A GCode sender for GRBL under windows, using DotNET 4.0 (should also work with Windows XP)
 Written in C# VisualStudio 2015.

+### New in version 1.1.2.0:
+Import of SVG graphics or Image via Ctrl-V 'Paste' into GRBL-Plotter
+Copy SVG data from "URL imported SVG" to clipboard for pasting into inkscape
+Check for GRBL-Plotter update
+SVG-Import bug fix

 ### New in version 1.1.1.0:
 Zooming into graphic
 New font ['Dot Matrix'](https://youtu.be/ip_qCQwoufw)
-Option for SVG-Import 'Process path nodes only'
+Option for SVG-Import 'Process path nodes only' usefull for ['String Art'](https://youtu.be/ymWi15rvTvM)
 Support of 4th axis
 SVG-Import bug fix